engg-aruny/WebApi_Training_Playground_Day03/README.md

-#(Note: We will same repository throughout day3 to day 6)
+#(Note: We will use this repository throughout day3 to day 6)